Are you a rule-maker or rule-breaker?

 Planners, entertainment companies, venues, caterers, AV companies, DJs, and designers all have their own ways of doing things.
 Do they have hard and fast rules?
 Sometimes.
 WHY do they have those rules?
 To prevent a log-jam for the service elevator?
 To make sure their equipment stays safe and ON site?

 How Other People Do It

 It doesn’t always matter how everybody else does things.
 Take a moment and try something new.
 I am happy to say that I’ve learned to improvise with the best of them.
-For example, your structure starts ‘blowing in the wind.’
-Amazing how many different solutions you’ll find….
+Take for instance, your structure that starts ‘blowing in the wind.’
+It is amazing how many different solutions you can find….

 The Low-Down on Rules

 Sometimes we don’t know what the rules are or that there are rules.
 Sometimes we have to improvise.
 Probably more often than we think.
 When you don’t know what the rules are, you have a couple of choices: